Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Analyzer Update 2

+OK, so I need to wait for my compiling program to get active again.
+I'm also sorry that this is being done all by AI, I don't mean to rip anyone off but the programs are free and always will be.
+That being said, as I mentioned before, all you need to do is compile the snippets in the .txt files, as well as the irrationa-rationale-prover.py file, into the reciprocal-integer-analyzer-mega.cpp file using an AI and it should work out.

+Please be patient, I know many of you are on real discoveries with this and need the tool active.
+I can do nothing more.
+I would use other free AI, but for some reason they don't assist me when they know the program that they are using.
+Same with the new Recurrence Formula, once they have it, calculations don't work out.
+I hope that gets resolved at a later point, but there's nothing I can do for now.

+Hope you are all well, search for primes!

 # Analyzer Update

 I'm re-uploading an old version of the program, the one from before with the fixed Dream Sequence module.
 It runs to